-Ten years ago the challenges you face today probably would not have arisen for you: you were likely in a different role and you probably didn’t have the skills or experience to be able to do what you can do now.
-In the same way, situations you found challenging in the past are probably routine for you now: the abilities you have today are a direct result of the challenges you faced in the past.
+Ten years ago the challenges you face today probably would not have arisen for you: you were likely in a different role and you probably didn’t have the skills or experience to be able to do what you can do today.
+In the same way, situations you found challenging then are probably routine for you now: the abilities you have today are a direct result of the challenges you faced in the past.

-This means that what seems like your greatest challenge today is actually your greatest opportunity to learn and grow.
+What seems like your greatest challenge is actually your greatest opportunity to learn and grow.

-Whatever situations you face there are always ten ways you might choose to respond: there are five types of outcome you might choose to create and five different ways that you could choose to learn and grow as you do so.
-Each of these ten ways forward might easily contain more than one option for each.
-And you get to choose the option(s) you prefer.
+No matter what situation you face, there are always five types of outcome you might choose to create and five different ways in which you might choose to learn and grow as you do so.
+Each of these ten ways forward might easily contain more than one option.
+And you get to choose which option(s) you prefer.